Weakly Hadamard diagonalizable graphs and Quantum State Transfer: Weakly Hadamard diagonalizable graphs

-\begin{conjecture} For any odd dimension, there is no weakly Hadamard diagonalizable graph whose Laplacian eigenspaces have equal algebraic and geometric multiplicities (that is, there is no weak Hadamard matrix with pairwise orthogonal columns diagonalizing the Laplacian matrix of the graph). \end{conjecture}
+\begin{conjecture} For any odd dimension, there is no WHD graph whose Laplacian eigenspaces have equal algebraic and geometric multiplicities (that is, there is no weak Hadamard matrix with pairwise orthogonal columns diagonalizing the Laplacian matrix of the graph). \end{conjecture}